KenKCTW/IoT-Hw3/README.md

 How to run it on your own machine Install the requirements

-$ pip install -r requirements.txt
+$ pip install -r Requirements.txt

 Hw3-1